 Putting ice or frozen items directly on your skin can ease pain, but it also can damage your skin.
-It's best to wrap the cold object in a towel to protect your skin from the direct cold, especially if you are using gel packs from the freezer.
+It's best to wrap the cold object in a thin towel to protect your skin from the direct cold, especially if you are using gel packs from the freezer.

 Apply the ice or gel pack for brief periods – about 10 to 20 minutes – several times a day.
 Check your skin often for sensation while using cryotherapy.
 This will help make sure you aren't damaging the tissues.